Please note, ICFJ has already selected the participants for this program.

 According to the latest estimates from the World Health Organization (WHO), the number of annual road traffic deaths has reached 1.35 million.
 Road traffic injuries are now the leading killer of people aged 5-29 years.
 Pedestrians, cyclists and motorcyclists, in particular those living in developing countries are at a higher risk of experiencing danger on the road.
 In addition to this high death rate, approximately 20 million to 50 million people are injured every year on roads.
 Experts believe that millions of lives and injuries can be prevented with well-enforced road safety laws on speeding, drinking and driving, and use of seatbelts, child restraints and motorcycle helmets.

-With the continued support of WHO, ICFJ is recruiting journalists with proven road safety experience from across the world for its 2020 Road Safety Reporting Fellowship.
-Please note, only individuals who have demonstrated their ability to apply an in-depth, data-driven approach to road safety reporting and receive a personal invitation from ICFJ will be considered.
+With the continued support of WHO, ICFJ has recruited journalists with proven road safety experience from across the world for its 2020 Road Safety Reporting Fellowship.
 The fellows selected will attend the 3rd Global Ministerial Conference on Road Safety.

 The conference will mark the end of the UN Decade of Action for Road Safety, 2011–2020.
 Fellows will have the opportunity to attend conference sessions and to meet and interview leading global experts on road safety to help enhance their reporting.
 The conference will be an opportunity for delegates to share successes and lessons from implementation of the Global Plan for the Decade of Action for Road Safety, 2011–2020; chart future strategic directions for global road safety up to 2030 and beyond; and define ways to accelerate action on proven strategies to save lives.